Thomas Clarkson (1760–1846)

-One of the most prominent eighteenth century anti-slavery campaigners was Thomas Clarkson.
-A strenuous protagonist, he co-founded The Society for the Abolition of the Slave Trade and helped to achieve the passage of the Slave Trade Act of 1807, which ended British trade in slaves.
-This article recounts his special contribution to English social history.
+Thomas Clarkson was one of the main architects of the anti-slavery movement.
+A strenuous protagonist, he co-founded The Society for the Abolition of the Slave Trade and helped to achieve the passage of the Slave Trade Act of 1807, which was to end the British trade in slaves.
+This article recounts his extraordinary campaign against slavery and special contribution to English social history.

-Thomas Clarkson was born in Wisbech on 28th March 1760, the son of an headmaster.
-His father died when he was six years old and he was raised by his mother.
+Thomas Clarkson was born at Wisbech in Cambridgeshire, on 28th March 1760, the son of a headmaster and clergyman.
+His father died when he was only six and his mother raised him on her own.
 He attended his local grammar school and later went to St Paul’s School in London, before matriculating at St. John’s College, Cambridge, in 1779.

-There he underwent a spiritual experience which he later described ‘as a direct revelation from God ordering me to devote my life to abolishing the trade.’
+He described the moment as a spiritual experience and ‘a direct revelation from God ordering me to devote my life to abolishing the trade.’

 ‘A thought came into my mind,’ he wrote, ‘that if the contents of the Essay were true, it was time some person should see these calamities to their end’.

-That person was to be himself.
-Having been ordained deacon, he never sought to become a priest, but instead devoted his life to the abolition of the slave trade and of slavery itself.
+Despite being a deacon, Clarkson never sought to become a priest.
+Instead he devoted his life to the abolition of the slave trade and of slavery itself.
 Nobody worked harder than he to overthrow slavery.

-Clarkson had tireless energy and hated injustice.
+He had tireless energy and continued zealously to battle against the degradation and cruelty of slavery.
 With the support of Quakers, and other nonconformists, he co-founded the Committee for the Abolition of the Slave Trade in May 1787.
-He approached the young William Wilberforce for support who, as an Evangelical Christian, was one of very few parliamentarians to have had sympathy with an earlier Quaker petition.

-His efforts were crucial to the anti-slavery campaign.
-Working with a small group of other abolitionists, including John Wesley and Josiah Wedgewood, he travelled all over the country, to major seaports especially Bristol and Liverpool, a major base of slave trading syndicates, to seek first-hand evidence of the facts and horrors of slavery.
+Clarkson’s efforts were crucial to the anti-slavery movement.
+Working with a small group of other abolitionists, including John Wesley and Josiah Wedgwood, he travelled all over the country.
+He visited many seaports, and spent much time in Bristol and Liverpool, major bases of slave trading syndicates.
+There he sought first-hand evidence of the facts and horrors of slavery.

-He interviewed thousands of sailors and other people involved in the slave trade sometimes at great personal risk.
-Even so, he was able to persuade some to give eye-witness accounts of the suffering that slaves endured.
+Soon he became the group’s most prominent researcher, gathering vast amounts of data on the slave trade.
+He interviewed thousands of sailors and other people involved in the trade, sometimes at great personal risk.
+Even so, he was able to persuade some to give eye-witness accounts of the suffering the slaves endured.